codebri/laito/README.md

 # Laito

-A light PHP framework for creating quick and powerful REST APIs
+A light PHP framework for creating quick REST APIs

 ---